Guides

 6. Observe.AI: Support for manual QA workflows

 Observe.AI built its platform specifically for organizations with complex existing manual QA programs that they need to maintain, analyzing every interaction to identify performance patterns and coaching opportunities.
-The platform earned recognition as a leader in speech analytics and conversation intelligence.
+The platform earned recognition as a leader in quality management.

 Key features: